Skip to content

 Deficit20%

-ResultEstimated daily target calories and deficit amount
+ResultEstimated target calories with BMR, TDEE, and deficit calories

 Common mistakes